AICONSlab/MIRACL/docs/tutorials/compute_canada/compute_canada.md

 $ module load singularity/3.5
 ```

+> Not specifying the version will load the latest version available on your node

 Since MIRACL will take up a significant amount of space, it is recommended to
 download and work with the MIRACL Singularity container in the scratch
 directory.
 First, navigate there: